 Two way radios have always been one of the lowest cost, easy-to-use, and reliable communications tools for business and government organizations.
 The new digital radios have all the “Bells and Whistles” that may help with your operations and safety, but also have kept the same usability features and consistency that radios users have come to appreciate.
 Each operate differently than the next, so some of the advanced features may be useful, please feel free to contact us to review your requirements in depth.

 There are many benefits of switching to digital two way radios, but that does not mean it is the best choice for your specific situation.
 Analog radios have worked fine for many years and will continue to do so.
 As the saying goes, “If it’s not broken, don’t fix it.”
 We believe the best answer for most organizations is a hybrid between switching your whole system to digital or staying with your analog system.
 If you need new radios, we would recommend purchasing digital radios that can work in analog and digital mode with your current equipment.
 Once you have a critical mass of radios, or if you are having major issues with your analog system, it is probably time to make the complete switch to digital.

 Technology is continuously advancing and changing, but two way radios have always had a reputation of being durable, hard working and cost effective.
 Nova Communications prides ourselves on helping our customers find the right radios, for the right situation, for a reasonable cost.
 Please try our FREE Online Radio selector to see what radio is right for your business.

-Agriculture & Forestry, Construction, Education, Electric Utilities & Renewable Energy, Emergency Services, Government Departments, Healthcare, Hospitality, Manufacturing, Motorola Business Radios, Motorola MotoTRBO Digital Radios, Oil Gas & Mining, Property Management, Recreation, Retail, Transportation, Two Way Radios, Warehousing
+Agriculture & Forestry, Construction, Education, Electric Utilities & Renewable Energy, Emergency Services, Government Departments, Healthcare, Hospitality, Manufacturing, Motorola Business Radios, Motorola MotoTRBO Digital Radios, Oil Gas & Mining, Property Management, Recreation, Retail, Transportation, Two Way Radios, Two-Way Radios & Rugged Devices, Warehousing